OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

 1. Set **Who can consent?** to **Admins and users**.

-1. Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the `access_as_user` scope which enables the Office host application to use your add-in's web APIs with the same rights as the current user.
+1. Fill in the fields for configuring the admin and user consent prompts with values that are appropriate for the `access_as_user` scope which enables the Office client application to use your add-in's web APIs with the same rights as the current user.
 Suggestions:

     - **Admin consent title:** Office can act as the user.
     - **Admin consent description:** Enable Office to call the add-in's web APIs with the same rights as the current user.